LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 encapsulated inside the owning Camera Block rather than exposed in the script's Block graph.

-This all-in-one architecture remains supported and is not planned for deprecation.
-VisionBlocks are recommended for new scripts and custom image processing because they give each Block fewer responsibilities and allow the image workflow to be rearranged.
+VisionBlocks are recommended for new image pipelines.
+The all-in-one Camera Blocks remain supported and are not planned for deprecation.
+VisionBlocks give each Block fewer responsibilities and allow the image workflow to be rearranged.
 The Camera Block remains convenient when its fixed internal architecture already matches the application.

 Shared buffers are not used for ordinary labeled data because they add complexity that is unnecessary for small dictionaries and require the data shape and dtype to be known in advance.
-This is normally straightforward for images, either from constructor arguments or after Camera configuration, but not for arbitrary numerical messages.
+Images provide this information through constructor arguments or Camera configuration, whereas arbitrary numerical messages may not.

 Actuators, Cameras, InOuts
 ++++++++++++++++++++++++++

 Some of the Blocks rely on specific types of helper object, that they can drive.
-It is the case for :
+It is the case for:

 - The :class:`~crappy.blocks.vision.CameraSource` and
   :class:`~crappy.blocks.Camera` Blocks that each drive one